 After I clicked the OK button for snapshots in Update Manager, this program promptly created a large enough glob of well hidden files to fill my entire hard disk making the system unbootable.
 0 Mb free space.
 I would prefer that the system not do that to itself by default.
 Thanks.
+Update 2021 - reinstalling right now.
+It filled a hard drive again on a 6 month old install of a newer version of Mint.
+Hate this program so much.
+Should not be installed by default.
+Is profanity allowed here?
+A few fruity adjectives would sure help to unburden my soul right now.
+Again, absolutely terrible software.

 It's saved me a few times.
 I give a $10 donation each time.
 I have a micro SD reader with a 64G card, so I can go back a long way.
 A restore takes less than 5 minutes.
 A VITAL utility.
 NOTE: you must run it in the background, if you have it open it doesn't take snapshots - this is confusing if you come from Windows.
 Set it up for timed backups and then check that it is, in fact, taking the backups.
 Once you understand this you can set up your backup schedule - just check occasionally that it's working and RELAX.